caituo27/caituo27.github.io/_posts/2023/11/2023-11-10-html-that-resizes-like-an-image-with-css-container-queries.md

 }
 ```

 Now let’s move to the "Off the Wall" subtitle.
-It should be about half the size of the main title so let’s try twelve cqi.
-And, for the space above the text, let’s go with three cqi again.
+It should be about half the size of the main title so let’s try twelve `cqi`.
+And, for the space above the text, let’s go with three `cqi` again.

 ```css
 em {